KimUJin3359/Linux_Database_Server/README.md

   save user:abcdefg
   ```
 - read `key` : send command to server (load a data which named key)
-  - if save the same key, load the last one
+  - if save a same key, load the last one
   ```
   save user:abcdefg
   save user:1234